-CROSSWALK is the first agile API to network Construction Specifications Institute’s (CSI) MasterFormat®, Uniformat®, and OmniClass® classifications with the world’s building professionals, construction technology platforms, and data flows.
+Classifying building data can be a challenge, especially in critical handoffs between building phases, and between different versions of key standards.
+CROSSWALK provides immediate access to CSI MasterFormat®, including past versions back to 1995, and allows you to cross reference classifications made in MasterFormat, Uniformat®, and OmniClass® to Uniformat and OmniClass, all through an enterprise-grade API.
 Brought to you by CSI, the creator of construction standards, CROSSWALK is the digital engine for the Architecture, Engineering, Construction, and Owner (AECO) community, driving plans, protocols, and performance across the lifecycle of a construction project.

 Through our API, we augment the design and construction process by allowing construction technology platforms to connect to decades of CSI standards and classifications for construction information, including curating between versions of MasterFormat, UniFormat, and OmniClass classifications.

 Artificial Intelligence (AI) will deploy machine learning techniques to harvest anonymized data flowing through the API in order to create software wizards, crowdsourcing, and reference data.